 Robert (Bert) Ward Jr., is a native of Alamance County.
-Since the mid-1990s, Bert has been actively involved in the purchase, sale, renovation, and management of residential properties, and has worked for some of the Triangle's and Triad's top-ranked real estate companies Coldwell Banker - Howard Perry & Walston (HPW), Coldwell Banker – Triad REALTORS® (CBTR), and Keller Williams Realty – Burlington Market Center.
+Since the mid-1990s, Bert has been actively involved in the purchase, sale, renovation and management of residential properties, and has worked for some of the Triangle's and Triad's top-ranked real estate companies Coldwell Banker - Howard Perry & Walston (HPW), Coldwell Banker – Triad REALTORS® (CBTR), and Keller Williams Realty – Burlington Market Center.

 By 1998, Bert had acquired a couple of rental properties, moved on from Mill Creek to obtain his broker’s license, and went to work for Dan Mohr Real Estate Schools, one of the oldest and largest private real estate schools in North Carolina.
-While employed there as the office manager, he completed the residential appraisal courses and in 2000, began appraising for LandAmerica OneStop (formerly Primis Appraisals, and last known as eAppraiseIT), a leading title insurance company and real estate appraisal/property information service provider.
+While employed there as the office manager, he completed the residential appraisal courses and in 2000, began appraising for LandAmerica OneStop (formerly Primis Appraisals, and last known as eAppraiseIT), a leading national title insurance company and real estate appraisal/property information service provider.

-After the most challenging years in the real estate market, since the Great Depression of the early 1930s and expiration of the first-time home buyer's tax credit, Bert decided to get back into real estate sales full-time in late 2010 by going to work for Coldwell Banker – Triad Realtors in Burlington (CBTR).
-After just a few months Bert was recruited and transferred to Coldwell Banker – Howard, Perry & Walston (HPW) in Mebane.
+In 2002, Bert received his North Carolina State Certified Residential Real Estate Appraiser license and founded Alamance Appraisals.
+Over the next four years, Bert completed more than 1200 appraisals.
+After the Great Recession of 2008 and the most challenging years in the real estate market since the Great Depression of the late 1920s through the early 1930s, Bert decided to get back into real estate sales full-time in late 2010 by going to work for Coldwell Banker – Triad Realtors in Burlington (CBTR).
+A few months later Bert was recruited and transferred to Coldwell Banker – Howard, Perry & Walston (HPW) in Mebane.

+In less than two years, Bert received the Coldwell Banker International President's Elite award in 2012, which recognizes their top 2 percent of all sales associates in the world.
+In addition, Bert was recipient of the Mebane, NC, office Associate of the Year award with the highest number of closed units; the Gold Listings Sold Associate of the Year; Gold Sales Associate of the Year; and the Gold Listing Associate of the Year.
+The same year, Bert was also named Alamance County's choice for Best Real Estate Agent by the Burlington Times News by its Reader's Choice Awards.
 Although 2012 was a banner year for Bert in real estate sales, it was not for Coldwell Banker – HPW’s Mebane office.
-In 2013, they closed their full-service Mebane office and consolidated operations into the Hillsborough office.
-They then opened a new satellite/kiosk limited service office in Mebane.
-With the sales meetings and admirative support all being handled out of Hillsborough, Bert decided to leave Coldwell Banker - HPW and go to work for the largest real estate firm in Alamance County, Keller Williams Realty – Burlington Market Center.
+In 2013, they closed their full-service Mebane office and consolidated operations into their Hillsborough office.
+With the sales meetings and admirative support all being handled out of Hillsborough, Bert decided leave Coldwell Banker - HPW and go to work for the largest real estate firm in Alamance County, Keller Williams Realty in Burlington.
 Approximately six months later, Bert’s wife Mary Staton obtained her real estate broker’s license, and in the Fall of 2013 Bert & Mary Staton opened up their own real estate firm, Black Diamond Real Estate.

-In 2014, Bert was appointed as a Director to the Burlington-Alamance County Association of REALTORS board, serving two terms from 2014 - 2016.
-In 2017, Bert was appointed to serve as an Officer to the Burlington-Alamance County Multiple Listing Service (MLS) Board, which requires its board members to be active practicing brokers-in-charge.
-In 2019, Bert served as President of the MLS Board overseeing the successful and seamless conversion of a new MLS operating system and the adoption/integration of a new showing/scheduling/record-keeping service provider, ShowingTime.
-In 2020, Bert got back into the appraisal business and was also appointed to serve on the MLS board for an additional three years.
+In 2014, Bert was appointed as a Director to the Burlington-Alamance County Association of REALTORS board, serving three years through 2016.
+Then in 2017, Bert was appointed to serve as an Officer to the Burlington-Alamance County Multiple Listing Service (MLS) Board, which requires its board members to be active practicing brokers-in-charge.
+In 2019, Bert served as President of the MLS Board overseeing the successful conversion from the Innovia MLS software operating system to Corelogic’s Matrix operating software system.
+That same year, Bert also oversaw the adoption/integration/transition from Centralized Showing Service (CSS) to ShowingTime, both record keeping showing service providers.